haifenghuang/magpie/README.md

 Magpie also has very simple annotation support like java：

-* Only mehotd and property of class can have annotations(not class itself, or other simple functions)
+* Only method and property of class can have annotations(not class itself, or other simple functions)
 * In the body of `Annotation` class, only support property, do not support methods.
 * When use annotations, you must create an object.